hantsy/spring-webmvc-jwt-sample/README.md

 ## Sources

-Check out the [source codes from my github](https://github.com/hantsy/springboot-jwt-sample), and it also includes testing codes by JUnit, Spring Boot Test, RestAssured etc.
+Check out the [source codes from my github](https://github.com/hantsy/springboot-jwt-sample), and it also includes testing codes using JUnit, Spring Boot Test, RestAssured etc.